elianyperez/PersonalWebsite/content/home/about.md

 widget: about
 widget_id: Authors
 headless: true
+I am a graduate student at the university of florida

 weight: 20
 title: Biography
 active: true
 author: admin

-" I am a third year graduate student in the department of Psychology at the University of Florida in the Behavioral and Cognitive Neuroscience program."
 ---